 The elevation of Wythe to the sole chancellorship of Virginia, ten years after the chair of law was established, necessitated his removal to Richmond and his resignation from the faculty.
 He was succeeded by St. George Tucker, whose edition of Blackstone is a legal classic and one of the first law books published in America.
-Among the last to hold the professorship at Williamsburg prior to 1861 was Lucian Minor, a member of another Virginia family intimately associated with the law.
+Among the last to hold the professorship at Williamsburg prior to

-&lt;sup>1Ford's edition, I, 69-70.
+1Ford's edition, I, 69-70.